AM311/Cybersecurity_Report/home.md

 	Doing so, all the account of the organization will be able to see (and execute) that file.

  7. **Run the reverse shell server:**
-	For allowing us to take control of a machine, we obviou
+	For allowing us to take control of a machine, we obviously need to start the reverse shell server on our Kali Linux machine.

  8. gg